 For those interested in what I submitted to win this opportunity, below is my exact proposal and scattered through are the images I submitted with my proposal to reflect my style of photo journalism.
 I am hoping this project will be a catalyst and the prequel to another dream project, traveling to Puerto Rico and seeing the culinary traditions there.

 When I shoot food and beverage, I tend to want to incorporate the human aspect of creating dishes and the people behind them.
-You will see many images that are for the most part, in the moment, not planned, showing real-life situations and moments, except for my cocktail creations for my recipe writing.
+You will see many images that are for the most part, in the moment, not planned, showing real-life situations and moments.

 Lost in Translation